visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Test data archives
 ------------------
-Testing VisIt_ requires input data sets.
+Testing VisIt_ requires input datasets.
 Because of the wide variety of data formats and readers VisIt_ supports, we have a wide variety of `test data archives <https://github.com/visit-dav/visit/tree/develop/data>`_.
 A tar-compatible archive format using the *highest* and *commonly* available compression are the two basic requirements for data archives in our development workflow.